Bundaberg: Bundaberg in the 21st century

 In December 2010, Bundaberg suffered its worst floods in 60 years, when floodwaters from the Burnett River inundated hundreds of homes.

 Two years later, in January 2013, Bundaberg experienced its worst flooding in recorded history as a result of Cyclone Oswald.
 Floodwaters from the Burnett River peaked at 9.53 metres.
 Over 4,000 properties and 600 businesses had been affected by floodwaters, which moved in excess of 70 km/h.
 Two defence force Blackhawk helicopters were brought in from Townsville as part of the evacuation operation, which ultimately used an additional 14 aircraft.

+In March 2026, Bundaberg again experienced major flooding, with the Burnett River expected to peak on Tuesday evening, or Wednesday morning 11 March.
+Tropical Low 29U crossed the coast in North Queensland on 5 March, before dragging the monsoon trough southwards as the low progressed to the West, bringing rain to much of Queensland.
+The low then progressed to the coast along the trough, with the rain ending on Monday evening following four days of rain.
+Riverine flooding began on Tuesday morning as floodwaters from upstream accumulated in the tidal plains of the Burnett River near Bundaberg.
+The Burnett River's depth rose to over 7 m, with more than 200 residents required to leave.
+Areas in town were flooded including McDonalds, Bundaberg Motor Group, Mitre 10, and Dan Murphy's.

-On 6 April 2018, Prince Charles visited Bundaberg Rum Distillery He stated, “I'm thrilled that this Distillery's proving to be the one that produces some of the most famous and special of all rums around the world."
+On 6 April 2018, Prince Charles visited Bundaberg Rum Distillery.
+He stated, "I'm thrilled that this Distillery's proving to be the one that produces some of the most famous and special of all rums around the world."

 In 2018, the Australian Bureau of Statistics estimated the population of Bundaberg's significant urban area was 70,921 people.